dagilbert333/dagilbert333.github.io/_posts/2018-10-15-coding_for_the_challenge_and_chance_to_create.markdown

 permalink:  coding_for_the_challenge_and_chance_to_create
 ---

 I've always loved working with computers, so I chose CIS for my major in college.
-As a part of the curriculum, I was required to take an object-oriented programming course using C++... and absolutely *hated it*.
-I barely got out of that class with a "C" and decided that programming wasn't my cup of tea.
+As a part of the curriculum, I was required to take an object-oriented programming course in C++... and absolutely *hated it*.
+After the class was finished I decided  programming wasn't for me.

-Fast-forward to a couple of years ago, and I was thinking about what I could do to expand my skill set, because even though I was excelling in my current field, I felt like I wasn't being challenged enough.
+Fast forward to a couple of years ago, and I was thinking about what I could do to expand my skill set, because even though I was excelling in my current field, I felt like I wasn't being challenged enough.
 I became interested in learning how to build websites, since I'd always found HTML and CSS to be pretty easy to understand.
 I decided to take a web development course on Codecademy.

 This was the first time I actually delved into online learning for myself, and I breezed through the material, boosting my confidence with every concept learned and challenge passed.
 Upon finishing that program, and with the wind at my back, I decided to try out other languages through online learning platforms like Udemy, KhanAcadmy, and Treehouse.